LandRegistry/local-land-charges/index.md

 {: .heading-large}
 Contact us

-If you have any questions about the process of migrating your LLC service to HM Land Registry’s digital register, or any of the resources contained on this site,email our project team inbox: <a href='mailto:  llcproject@landregistry.gov.uk'>llcproject@landregistry.gov.uk</a>.
+If you have any questions about the process of migrating your LLC service to HM Land Registry’s digital register, or any of the resources contained on this site,email our project team inbox: <a href='mailto:llcproject@landregistry.gov.uk'>llcproject@landregistry.gov.uk</a>.